 Fall In Love With Vault All Over Again

 Fortunately the Vault team had the foresight to create a pluggable architecture.
-As a leader in machine identity protection, Venafi, extends the value of Vault by integrating in two ways:
+As a leader in machine identity management, Venafi, extends the value of Vault by integrating in two ways:

 And, InfoSec gets visibility into issued certificates and centralized policy controls.
 This enables security teams to: